BiteSense/API-BiteSense/README.md

 The Bitesense-Api interacts with the client-side [Mobile-Dev](https://github.com/BiteSense/mobile-dev) and [Machine-Learning](https://github.com/BiteSense/object-detection-model-development), to serving various request from client-side then bridges the requests from client-side to Machine-Learning model

+## Features

+- Deployed on Google Cloud Platform using Cloud Run for scalability.
+- Built with Node.js and Express framework.
+- Utilizes Google Cloud services such as Cloud SQL and Cloud Storage.
+- Implements a machine learning model for object detection
+- Provides CRUD operations for product,users items.

+## Prerequisites

+Before running the project locally or deploying it, make sure you have the following prerequisites installed:

+- Node.js (v16 or above)
+- npm package manager
+- Google Cloud Platform account with enabled services:
+  - Cloud Run
+  - Cloud SQL
+  - Cloud Storage

 ## Cloud-Architecture:

 ![cloud_arch](assets/cloud_architecture.png)